NorwegianVeterinaryInstitute/BioinfTraining/R_trees.md

 > - ggtree has advanced anotations functions that allow us to add layers and follows a specifig synthax that allows to do advanced graphics "automatically and easily".
 This special synthax is called ["grammar of graphics"](https://en.wikipedia.org/wiki/Leland_Wilkinson) which give the gg from the ggtree package.

 > What are layers?:
-  > -  Imagine that me made a basic graphic on a white A4 paper.
-We can add labels, annotations, colors, title whith layers: think of a layer as a transparent sheet where you only draw one type of information (ex: leaves labels) and you put this transparent sheet on top of your basic tree.
+  > -  Imagine that I made a basic graphic on a white A4 paper.
+We can add labels, annotations, colors, title with layers: think of a layer as a transparent sheet where you only draw one type of information (ex: leaves labels) and you put this transparent sheet on top of your basic tree.
 You can now see your tree annotated with the leaves labels.

 ```{R}
 library(ggtree)